 The top Chinese players are sponsored by DHS company.
-And many people think that Ma Long use the same product that the company sells to the international buyers.
+And many people think that Ma Long use the same product that the company sells to international buyers.
 However, it’s not true.
-Ma Long used a customized rubber which has very very low throw angle.
-So what you are seeking for (buying a real hurricane 3) is totally different to the rubber that Ma Long uses.
+Ma Long used a customized rubber which has a very low throw angle.
+So what you are seeking for (buying a real hurricane 3) is totally different from the rubber that Ma Long uses.

 What rubber does Ma Long use?

 Well, Ma Long uses national hurricane 3 blue sponge rubber, 40.5 to 41 DHS hardness scale, 2.15 mm thickness, used with the booster.
 Ma Long personal rubber is not available to the public.
 They are designed based on Ma Long physical strength, the sponge is much harder than a commercial one.

 It’s not the sponge but it’s the top sheet that Ma Long’s rubber is different than the commercial version.

 The topsheet of Ma Long personal forehand rubber is much more elastic, consistent.
 The pimples structure is also different: denser, smaller than the commercial one.
 The tacky topsheet with this pimple structure provides the maximum of spin to Ma Long’s shot.

 You can see that both Ma Long and Zhang Jike use National Hurricane 3 (Blue Sponge) on their forehand side.
 The blue sponge is 1 to 2 degree harder than the commercial Orange Sponge DHS Hurricane 3 rubbers.